Please note: If you decide to purchase a product through a link on the site, we may earn a commission without additional cost to you. Learn More >

 With that said, More and more baristas are buying into the nitro trend, and you’ll find that Starbucks and Dunkin Donuts are actively promoting and selling Nitro infused coffee on tap in many of their flagship stores throughout the USA.

 If you’ve already discovered this unique nitrogen-infused coffee or those of you that are late to the party, here are a few things you might not know about this new take on a classic coffee beverage.

 What is Nitro Cold Brew Coffee?

-When the colorless, odorless nitrogen gas is added to the keg all of the oxygen is forced out which allows for the cold brew coffee to be stored for much longer than it typically would be able to if oxygen is present.
+When the colorless, odorless nitrogen gas is added to the keg, all of the oxygen is forced out, allowing the cold brew coffee to be stored for much longer than it typically would be able to if oxygen is present.

-The show stopper is that the Nitro coffee is served from a tap which is sat on the countertop with the mechanics being very similar to tap pulled beer.
+The showstopper is that the Nitro coffee is served from a tap on the countertop, with the mechanics being very similar to tap pulled beer.
 The resulting coffee is a creamy, frothy, bubbly brew that looks like an Irish Stout.

 It’s Nitrogen Infused – Duh!

-The funny thing is that the nitrogen gas doesn’t actually change the taste of the coffee, it’s the texture of the coffee that tricks your brain into thinking it tastes different than a regular cold brew coffee.
-But be warned Nitro does have more caffeine than a regular cup of joe, more on that further down.
+The funny thing is that the nitrogen gas doesn’t actually change the taste of the coffee; it’s the texture of the coffee that tricks your brain into thinking it tastes different than a regular cold brew coffee.

 Is Nitro Coffee Bad For You